Maximos, Metropolitan of Kiev

 At that time, the Rus' princes were vassals of the Golden Horde.
 Khan Tokhta wanted to eliminate the princes' semi-independence.
 To that effect, he had sent his brother Tudan to the Rus' lands in 1293.
 Tudan's army devastated fourteen towns.
 Tokhta himself (also known as Tokhta-Temur) went to Tver and forced Dmitry of Pereslavl (also known as Dmitry Alexandrovich), who was allied to Nogai Khan, to abdicate.
-Russian chroniclers depicted these events as "The harsh-time of Batu returns.".
+Rus' chronicles depicted these events as "The harsh-time of Batu returns.".
 Some sources suggest that Tokhta and Nogai, who was effectively the co-emperor, had worked together.

 Maximos was known for his ecclesiastic trips to the Golden Horde and for mediating between the quarreling princes of the north-eastern Rus' (e.g. Dmitry of Pereslav and Andrey of Gorodets, the sons of Alexander Nevsky).
-Under instructions from the Khan, Maximus left Kiev in 1299 and transferred the metropolitan chair to the city of Vladimir which is situated 200 km east of Moscow.
+Under instructions from the Khan, Maximus left Kiev in 1299 and transferred the metropolitan chair to the city of Vladimir on the Klyazma which is situated 200 km east of Moscow.
 Following that, Patriarch Athanasius I of Constantinople established the Metropolis of Halych in 1303 with its see in Halych in the Kingdom of Galicia–Volhynia.

 In 1301, Maximos attended a patriarchal council in Constantinople.
-He supported the Prince of Tver and Vladimir Mikhail Yaroslavich in his struggle with Prince of Moscow Yuri Danilovich for the title of Grand Duke.
+He supported the Prince of Tver and Vladimir Mikhail Yaroslavich in his struggle with Prince of Moscow Yuri Danilovich for the title of Grand Prince of Vladimir.

 He was canonised a saint in the Russian Orthodox Church, and his feast day is celebrated on December 6 (December 19, N.S.).